 Collaboration – $2,000

-The Design Files Design Awards is open to all Australian-based designers and creatives, for projects completed within Australia between January 1st 2018 and April 14th 2019 (each, a “Project”).
+The Design Files + Laminex Design Awards is open to all Australian-based designers and creatives, for projects completed within Australia between January 1st 2019 and April 5th 2020 (each, a “Project”).

-Exception : the Landscape Design and Sustainable Design category will accept submissions for products / projects / structures that have been developed in the past three years.
-Projects created anytime between January 1st 2016 and April 14th 2019 are eligible in these categories.
+Exception : the Landscape Design and Sustainable Design or Initiative category will accept submissions for products / projects that have been developed in the past three years.
+Projects created anytime between January 1st 2017 and April 5th 2020 are eligible in these categories.

 Applicants may be individuals, small groups of collaborators, companies, or individuals working within companies, provided that all individuals listed on an application: